Should kids be allowed inside dog parks?

 Take the leash off in the park.
-New dog owners often prefer to keep their dog on a leash.
+New dog owners often prefer to keep their dogs on a leash.
 They think it’ll be easier to control their dog.
 However, there are a few reasons this is a bad idea in a dog park, especially with children around.
 These reasons include:

 Exercise your dog before you leave home.
 Here’s something to remember ESPECIALLY if children are around.
 You may take your dog to the park for exercise, but dedicated dog parks are more for socialization.
-If your dog has been pent up for hours, suddenly introducing him or her into a stimulating environment is asking for trouble.
+If your dog has been pent up for hours, suddenly introducing him or her to a stimulating environment is asking for trouble.

 So, before you head to the dog park, let them romp for a few minutes in the yard first!